STORM-IRIT/Radium-Engine/doc/developer/develWithRadium.md

 To add a unit test,
 create the test file in tests/unittest/LIB/mytestfile.cpp where LIB correspond to the library you are testing (Core, Engine, Gui, IO).
-Add this file to the `tests/unittest/CMakeLists.txt` to the list of sources of `add_executable(unittests ...`.
+Edit `tests/unittest/CMakeLists.txt` and add your test to the list of sources of `add_executable(unittests ...`.
 If your test needs data, add them to `tests/unittest/data`. unittest working dir is `tests/unittest` so you can refer your data with a relative path starting with `data`.
 No output file are allowed in unittest.
 `TEST_CASE` first argument is the unique test name, second argument is a list of optional tags.
 You can add independent `TEST_SECTION`s to your test, please refer to [catch2 documentation](https://github.com/catchorg/Catch2/tree/devel/docs).